tristanlatr/WPWatcher/README.md

   - Scan multiple sites with WPScan
   - Define a reporting email address for every configured site individually
   - Elements are divided in "Warnings" and "Alerts"
-  - Mail is sent if at least 1 warning or 1 alert has been found
+  - Mail is sent if at least 1 warning or 1 alert has been found.
+Or email can always be sent
   - Local log file "wpwatcher.log" also lists all the findings (integrate in monitoring)
+  - Parse the results differently if wpscan argument `--format json` is set

 ## Prerequisites